-Neural network models, especially LSTM and GRU, show a significant improvement in predictive performance compared to logistic regression models.
-Across all metrics considered, neural network models consistently outperform logistic regression models by a significant margin, except for the nowcasting setup.
-This superiority is evident in both pure performance metrics such as AUROC and AUPRC, as well as threshold-based point prediction performances.
-The disparity is particularly prominent in AUPRC, which is a more reliable indicator when dealing with imbalanced data, highlighting the neural network models' ability to handle class imbalance effectively.
-Despite logistic regression models employing more advanced techniques to adjust thresholds in the presence of class imbalance while neural network models use a fixed threshold of 0.5, the neural network models consistently outperform logistic regression models.
-The performance difference diminishes when comparing them to ridge regression models.
-Ridge regression models exhibit higher AUROC values compared to other model specifications, except for the long-term setup.
-However, in terms of AUPRC, neural networks again prove to be a better choice for capturing class imbalance.
-On average, neural network models perform better than ridge regression models in terms of these metrics.
+Neural network models, especially LSTM and GRU, significantly improve predictive performance compared to logit models.
+Across all metrics considered, neural network models consistently outperform logit models by a significant margin, except for the nowcasting setup.
+This superiority is evident in pure performance metrics, such as AUROC and AUPRC, and threshold-based point prediction metrics.
+The disparity is particularly prominent in AUPRC, a more reliable indicator when dealing with imbalanced data, highlighting the neural network models' ability to handle class imbalance effectively.
+The performance difference decreases when comparing them to ridge logit models.
+Ridge logit models exhibit higher AUROC values than other model specifications, except for the long-term setup.
+However, regarding AUPRC, neural networks again prove to be a better choice.
+On average, neural network models perform better than ridge logit models.
 The gap widens further when considering only the two recurrent neural network models.
-Depending on the forecast horizons, either LSTM or GRU may lead the competition, with occasional substantial differences between them and the other models.
+Depending on the forecast horizons, LSTM or GRU may lead the competition, with occasionally substantial differences between them and the other models.